FluBBaOfWard/LodjurDS/README.md

 ## Controls

-* NDS A & B buttons are mapped to Lynx B & A.
+* NDS B & A buttons are mapped to Lynx B & A.
-* NDS Start & X is mapped to Lynx Option.
+* NDS X is mapped to Lynx Option I.
-* NDS Select & Y is mapped to Lynx Power.
+* NDS Y is mapped to Lynx Option II.
 * NDS d-pad is mapped to Lynx d-pad.
-* NDS L button is mapped to Lynx D (debug).
+* NDS Start is mapped to Lynx Start/Pause.

 ## Games